mccoderpy/discord.py-message-components/docs/api.rst

 .. note::
     You can use any of the enum classe members as an attribute of an instance of it to get a :class:`bool` whether the instance has this value.
-    For example `channel.type.private` will return ``True`` if the channel is a private channel (PS: channel must be a :class:`DMChannel` or any other channel like object in this case)
+    For example `channel.type.private` will return :obj:`True` if the channel is a private channel (PS: channel must be a :class:`DMChannel` or any other channel like object in this case)

 .. class:: ChannelType